 “Yes sire,” affirmed Prince Vasilchikov coldly “to save your empire.”
 Hard words indeed for an absolute ruler to ignore.

 An echoing order unlimbered the waiting artillery, and reached the ears of embattled rebels waiting in the middle of the square, more ringing summonses saw them loaded and primed.
 Seeing the shining barrels pointed towards them, some Decembrists urged an attack to put them out of action.
 Yet for some reason no one thought their Tsarist comrades would really open fire.

 They were mistaken, a further warning rang out and was ignored.
 The tsar gave the nod.
 The three Romanov brothers were martinets and loved parade ground nicety, the end would come brutally but with proper military procedure.
-Nicholas had even been so exact as to direct a group of rebel Grenadiers to their posts and to mind their dressing.
+Nicholas had even been so exact as to direct a group of rebel Grenadiers to their posts and chided them to mind their dressing.
 He said at last “Guns to fire in order from the right flank!”
 A pause while the order was transmitted, and then another echoing command; “Fire!”.

 In the days that followed the ringleaders were plucked from the carnage of the wrecked movement.
 The Southern society in Ukraine was crushed and over 300 were sent to prison or Siberia, the 5 chief plotters were condemned to death by hanging.
 On the allotted day, that summer, at least 3 of the wet ropes on the scaffold snapped before death had taken their allotted burdens.